New York-Presbyterian To Mandate COVID-19 Vaccinations For Staff

 New York-Presbyterian appears to be the first health care network in New York to mandate vaccinations for staff.

-Kenneth Raske, the president of the Greater New York Hospital Association, said he supports the requirement.READ MORE: Another Arrest Made In Shooting Death Of 10-Year-Old Justin Wallace
+Kenneth Raske, the president of the Greater New York Hospital Association, said he supports the requirement.READ MORE: NYPD: Suspects Demand Cash, Grab Jewish Man's Yarmulke In Brooklyn Robbery

 Raske said in a statement that every health care organization wants a fully vaccinated work force, “and some may choose to emulate the mandatory approach.”